Self-stabilizing Graph Exploration by a Single Agent: Randomized Exploration

-In the DFT mentioned in Lemma \ref{lemma:expand}, the agent changes the colors of all nodes in $R'=R \cup \bigcup_{v \in R}N(v)$ to $r$.
-In the next DFT, the agent must choose a different color from $r$, thus it is guaranteed that the agent will visit all nodes in $R'$ and their neighbors.
-(It will visit much more nodes in many cases.)
-Thus, the number of the nodes visited in the $i$-th DFT is monotonically increasing with respect to $i$.
+In the DFT mentioned in Lemma \ref{lemma:expand}, the agent changes the colors of all nodes in $R'=R \cup \bigcup_{v \in R}N(v)$ to $\rho$.
+In the next DFT, the agent must choose a color different from $\rho$, ensuring that the agent will visit all nodes in $R'$ and their neighbors (plus possibly many more nodes).
+Consequently, the number of the nodes visited in the $i$-th DFT monotonically increases with respect to $i$.
 Therefore, we obtain the following corollary.

 \begin{corollary} The agent running $\pran{c}$ visits all nodes before it changes its color $D+1$ times. \end{corollary}